dfernandos/experts-api-tests/README.md

 ```

 ## Test Implementation
-The tests are written using **Mocha, Chai, and Sinon** and mock API responses to validate correct filtering behavior.
+The tests are written using **Mocha, Chai ** and mock API responses to validate correct filtering behavior.

 ### Technologies Used
 - **Mocha**: Test runner
 - **Chai**: Assertion library
-- **Sinon**: Stubbing and mocking library